metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 ### How does SQL debugging work?

-- SQL error messages are displayed for each line in your query that is failing to run.
-You will need to follow the steps above for each line that is failing.
+- SQL error messages are displayed for each line in your query that fails to run.
+You'll need to follow the steps above for each line that failed.
 - If you make any changes to a line, run your query to check if the problem is fixed before moving on to the next step.
+You can add a `LIMIT` clause at the end of your query to speed up the process.
 - Note that [SQL queries are not run from top to bottom][sql-order-execution], so you won’t be debugging your query lines in the order that they are written.
 Follow the error messages to help you find the lines that need attention.

 ## Troubleshooting SQL syntax errors